 2.1.
 Vicarious liability

 Vicarious liability is a legal argument.
-It aims to hold an employer liable for the negligent acts of its employees.1 Those negligent acts often have to be made inside the scope of employment.2
+It aims to hold an employer liable for the negligence claims against its employees.1 Those negligent acts – arising out of breaches of duty of care – often have to be made inside the scope of employment.2

 When a personal trainer works for a company like a gym, their time with you will almost certainly fall within their scope of employment.
 They are often getting paid specifically to help you get fit.
 If they are negligent while doing so, their employer can be held liable for your injuries.